-FinCEN provides strategic and tactical products for several audiences: law enforcement, foreign FIU partners, financial regulators, the financial industry, and the general public.
-Each of these sets of consumers has different restrictions or guidelines under which FinCEN can provide BSA data or BSA data derived analysis.
+FinCEN provides strategic and tactical products for several stakeholders: law enforcement, foreign FIU partners, financial regulators, the financial industry, and the general public.
+Each of these stakeholders has different restrictions or guidelines under which FinCEN can provide BSA data or BSA data derived analysis.